Slicer/Slicer/Docs/developer_guide/build_instructions/windows.md

 **Other Visual Studio IDE and compiler toolset versions**

 - Visual Studio 2019 (v142) toolset is not tested anymore but probably still works.
-- Visual Studio 2017 (v141) toolset is not tested anymore but probably still works.
-Qt-5.15.2 requires v142 redistributables, so either these extra DLL files need to be added to the installation package or each user may need to install "Microsoft Visual C++ Redistributable" package.
 - Cygwin and Mingw: not tested and not recommended.
 Building with cygwin gcc not supported, but the cygwin shell environment can be used to run utilities such as git.

 :::